-- 1. Offices or light industrial uses, including co-working space or flexible workspace, will be supported for brownfield sites, including sites within the Town Centre and sites close to residential areas or as part of a mix of uses in new residential development, subject to: - a.
-There being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic or rural environments, including from noise, disturbance, vibration and other impacts; - b.
-Restrictions being in place to prevent changes of use to retail or other town centre uses for sites outside of the defined Town Centre. - 2.
-General industrial and distribution uses will be supported in existing industrial estates, subject to there being no significant adverse impact on the amenities of any nearby residential properties and Biggleswade's historic and rural environments, including likely impacts from additional heavy vehicle movements. - 3.
+- Offices or light industrial uses (Use Class E), including co-working space or flexible workspace, will be supported for brownfield sites, including sites within the Town Centre and sites close to residential areas or as part of a mix of uses in new residential development, subject to: - There being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic or rural environments, including from noise, disturbance, vibration and other impacts; - b.
+Restrictions being in place to prevent changes of use to retail or other town centre uses for sites outside of the defined Town Centre, where such uses could harm the vitality of the Town Centre. - 2.
+General industrial and distribution uses will be supported in existing industrial estates, subject to: - There being no significant adverse impact on the amenities of any nearby residential properties or Biggleswade's historic and rural environments, including impacts from additional heavy vehicle movements; - b.
+There being adequate supporting parking, amenities and other facilities for drivers of commercial vehicles. - 3.
 Development involving large-scale industrial or warehouse buildings must be designed to minimise their prominence and avoid adverse visual impacts, including through landscape design and screening.